awsdocs/amazon-opensearch-service-developer-guide/doc_source/saml.md

    GET _opendistro/_security/api/rolesmapping
    ```

-   Disabling SAML authentication for Kibana does *not* remove the mappings for the SAML master username and/or SAML master backend role\.
+   Disabling SAML authentication for Kibana does *not* remove the mappings for the SAML master username and/or the SAML master backend role\.
 If you want to remove these mappings, log in to Kibana using the internal user database \(if enabled\), or use the API to remove them:

    ```
    PUT _opendistro/_security/api/rolesmapping/all_access